yuede/yuede.github.io/_pages/about.md

 [Apr.
 2023] : Our project on malware detection with graph AI technique is accepted to [ISSTA'23](https://conf.researchr.org/home/issta-2023).
 Congrats to Jiancong!

-API2vec: Learning Representations of API Sequences for Malware Detection

 [Feb.
 2023] : Invited to serve as PC for the [Information Security Conference (ISC 2023)](https://isc23.cs.rug.nl/).

 [Jan.
 2023] : Invited to serve as PC for the Workshop on [High Performance Computational Biology (HiCOMB)](http://hicomb.org/) in conjunction with IPDPS 2023.